-Hypoglycaemia may occur when people with diabetes are treated with certain medications such as sulphonylureas, prandial glucose regulators (Meglitinides) or insulin (Cryer and Arbeláez, 2017).
-Hypoglycaemia is a lower than normal level of blood glucose.
+Hypoglycaemia may occur when people with diabetes eat less, during or after exercise and this may increase with certain medications such as sulphonylureas, prandial glucose regulators (Meglitinides) or insulin (Cryer and Arbeláez, 2017) or contraindications with other medications that are taken.
 It can be defined as:

+- Mild: Adults who are conscious, orientated and able to swallow and mainly is self-treated - Severe: Person unconscious/fitting or very aggressive or nil by mouth (NBM) and requires assistance by a third party is required (JBDS, 2020a).

-- Mild if the episode is self-treated - Severe if assistance by a third party is required (DCCT, 1993) cited in JBDS 2018.
-Any blood glucose less than 4 mmol/L in an individual treated with insulin and/or a sulphonylurea should always be treated.
+Any glucose level less than 4 mmol/L in an individual treated with insulin and/or a sulphonylurea should always be treated.